LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 A true comparison of reports -- to accurately determine if the domain/model is improving or regressing from one version to another -- is only possible when the test set remains the same in both tests.

-If you want to compare reports, LivePerson recommends that you keep the test set the same, changing only the domain/model between tests.
+If you want to compare reports, LivePerson recommends that you keep the test set the same, changing only the model between tests.

 **To compare reports**